Vice President of Research

 Alissa is responsible for the company’s business and economic research services, and performs extensive research and analysis concerning state and regional issues.
 Her work includes industry profiles, regional and fiscal impact analyses, survey research, benchmarking and evaluation.
 She currently serves as an advisor to the New England Public Policy Center at the Federal Reserve Bank of Boston.

 Alissa has been a guest on radio programs and various TV networks around the state, and has been quoted in newspapers locally and nationally, including the Wall Street Journal and U.S. World & News Report.
-In addition, she has presented workshops and seminars to statewide and international audiences.
+In addition, she has presented workshops and seminars to statewide. regional and international audiences, and has been a guest lecturer at various higher education insitutions.

-She is current chair of the Board of Trustees of Mercy High School, and past president of the Hartford Area Business Economists.
-She is a member of the National Association of Business Economists, the Council for Community and Economic Research, the Northeastern Economic Developers Association, the Connecticut Economic Development Association, and Hartford Young Professionals and Entrepreneurs.
+She is past president of the Hartford Area Business Economists and a member of the National Association of Business Economists, the Council for Community and Economic Research, the Northeastern Economic Developers Association, and the Connecticut Economic Development Association.

 Read Alissa DeJonge's Blogs